Massachusetts Institute of Technology: Complaint Process Pursuant to Section 504 of the Rehabilitation Act of 1973

-Any individual who wishes to file a formal complaint alleging discrimination based on a disability may do so by submitting it to the Chancellor if the Complainant is a student or if not a student, to the Vice President for Human Resources, NE49-5000 (disability-related assistance will be provided upon request):
+Any individual who wishes to file a formal complaint alleging discrimination based on a disability may do so by submitting it to the appropriate 504 Coordinator: the Chancellor if the Complainant is a student or if not a student, to the Vice President for Human Resources, NE49-5000 (disability-related assistance will be provided upon request):

 MIT does not entertain grievances initiated by applicants seeking admission or applicants seeking employment.
 34 C.F.R. § 104.7(b).